Jiseeeh/console-shop/Readme.md

 - A console application where you can `register` as a user and add products as the `owner` of the shop.
   - Basically simulating an **online shop.**
 - As the `owner` you can do the following:
-  - Add a product
+  - Add a product.
-  - View transactions
+  - View transactions.
-  - View customers details
+  - View customers details.
-  - View your products
+  - View your products.
-  - Remove a customer
+  - Remove a customer.
   - Your **_added products_**,**_transactions_**, and **_customers_** are stored into a **CSV** file so that when you exit the program, you can **still see those informations.**
 - And the `customers` can do the following:
-  - Cash in
+  - Cash in.
-  - Go shopping (can add to cart or buy)
+  - Go shopping. (can add to cart or buy)
-  - View Info
+  - View Info.
-  - View balance
+  - View balance.
-  - View your cart
+  - View your cart.
-  - Clear your cart
+  - Clear your cart.
-  - Checkout
+  - Checkout.
-  - View your bought products
+  - View your bought products.
   - Customers **_money_**, **_cart_** , and **_bought products_** are also stored into a **CSV** file for later use.

 ## Steps to get started